mariusmuntean/RouterAutomator/README.md

 It uses Selenium and the gecko web driver.

 Background:
 A few of my routers need to be rebooted periodically, otherwise they slow down.
-The obvious approach is to schedule them to reboot, BUT TP-LINK doesnt think that's something that normal users want so no such option is provided.
+The obvious approach is to schedule them to reboot, BUT TP-LINK doesnt think that's something normal users want, so no such option is provided.

 So the next thing would be to run a script somewhere that connects to the router and reboot the thing.
 But how exactly?